Revision of two-temperature magnetically arrested flows onto a black hole: Results

 where

-is the complex polarization vector and where $\rho,\phi$ are the polar coordinates in the image plane (see \citealt{palumbo:2020} or \citealt{EHTC:2024VIII} for details).
-All these metrics are displayed in the example snapshot in Figure~\ref{fig:resolved_pol}.
-Here it is more evident that the resolved images of models K are most similar to models R10 in both LP and CP.
-Models R1 differ from K in CP maps.
-Models R40-160 have already distinct appearance compared to model K, both in LP and CP, as also evident from the comparison of integrated CP.
-When scored against the existing or a future (total intensity or polarimetric) EHT data, models K may favor similar accretion flow and geometrical parameters as models R10.
+is the complex polarization vector and $\rho, \phi$ are the polar coordinates in the image plane (see \citealt{palumbo:2020} or \citealt{EHTC:2024VIII} for details).
+All these metrics are shown in the example snapshot in Figure~\ref{fig:resolved_pol}.
+Here, it is more evident that the resolved images of model K are most similar to model R10 in both LP and CP.
+Model R1 differs from K in CP maps.
+Models R40 - 160 already have a distinct appearance compared to model K in both LP and CP, as also evident from the comparison of integrated CP.
+When scored against existing or future (total intensity or polarimetric) EHT data, model K may favor similar accretion flow and geometrical parameters as model R10.

-It is important to show that the \trat in K models does not precisely follow the $R(\beta)$ model R10, regardless of \qratio being strongly dependent on $\beta$.
-Example of \trat maps for a single snapshot of MAD model with high spin is shown in Figure~\ref{fig:tpte} (top and middle panels).
-The discrepancy between \trat in model R10 and K indicates that there is no simple relationship between \qratio and \trat as already shown by \citet{ressler:2015} for non-MAD models.
+It is important to show that the \trat in the K models does not precisely follow the $R~(\beta)$ model R10, regardless of the fact that \qratio is strongly dependent on $\beta$.
+An example of \trat maps for a single snapshot of the MAD model with high spin is shown in Figure~\ref{fig:tpte} (top and middle panels).
+The discrepancy between \trat in models R10 and K indicates that there is no simple relationship between \qratio and \trat as already shown by \citet{ressler:2015} for non-MAD models.
 Hence, the exact electron temperature consistency is not the main reason behind the similarity of K and R10 models.
-The difference in \trat between the models is the smallest close to the black hole and it increases with radius.
+The difference in \trat between the models is the smallest close to the black hole, and it increases with radius.
 The emitting regions close to the black hole have on average \trat=10.
-R10 and K models therefore share the scaling ${\mathcal M}$ unit to reproduce the same flux meaning that $\rho$ and $B$ in the synchrotron radiative transfer coefficients are identical leading to similar images.
-The differences between the model's emissions reflect differences in $\Theta_e$ (shown in lower panels in Figure~\ref{fig:tpte}) and they seem small from the observational point of view.
-Due to the Faraday rotation effects LP and RM are the most sensitive among our observables to electron temperatures at small and larger radii.
-This explains the weaker correlation of LP and RM between R10 and K models visible in Figure~\ref{fig:hist_MAD}.
+The R10 and K models therefore share the scaling unit ${\mathcal M}$ to reproduce the same flux, meaning that $\rho$ and $B$ in the synchrotron radiative transfer coefficients are identical, leading to similar images.
+The differences between the model's emissions reflect differences in $\Theta_e$ (shown in the bottom panels of Figure~\ref{fig:tpte}) and seem small from the observational point of view.
+Due to the Faraday rotation effects, LP and RM are the most sensitive among our observables to electron temperatures at small and larger radii.
+This explains the weaker correlation of LP and RM between the R10 and K models visible in Figure~\ref{fig:hist_MAD}.